-How to Make Your Own Puppuccino at Home
+How to Make a Pup Cup at Home

 Can’t make it to Starbucks?
-It’s quick and easy to literally whip up your own at home using a hand mixer or stand mixer.
+It’s quick and easy to literally whip up your own pup cup at home using a hand mixer or stand mixer.

 You can use canned whipped cream–or make your own homemade whipped cream in just minutes.

 You’ll want to use 4 ounces–or a half cup–of heavy cream or heavy whipping cream (which has slightly less fat).
-Be sure to CHILL it before whipping.
+Be sure to CHILL the cream before whipping.
 Colder cream will whip much lighter and fluffier (not that your dog will care!)

-Unlike whipping cream for use in human recipes, leave out the vanilla and sugar–just whipped cream!
+Unlike whipping cream for use in human recipes, leave out the vanilla and sugar–you are serving just whipped cream!
 If you really want to give your dog a sweet treat, add half a teaspoon of blackstrap molasses to four ounces of heavy cream.